vigetlabs/blendid/README.md

 #![Gulp Starter](src/images/gulp-starter-logo.png)

 Gulp Starter is a delicious blend of tasks and build tools poured into [Gulp](http://gulpjs.com/) to form a full-featured modern asset pipeline.
 It can be used as-is as a static site builder, or can be configured and integrated into your own development environment and site or app structure.
+Checkout [`gulpfile.js/extras`](/gulpfile.js/extras) for Rails and Craft configurations.

 [![Build Status](https://travis-ci.org/vigetlabs/gulp-starter.svg?branch=static-server)](https://travis-ci.org/vigetlabs/gulp-starter)